-Social media, in contrast to static websites, creates an opportunity for consumers to interact with service providers online (Zur, 2015).
-Although this may enrich the consumer’s experience, it can create confidentiality concerns, for both the consumer and the service provider.
+Social media, in contrast to static websites, creates an opportunity for consumers and providers to interact online (Zur, 2015), which can create confidentiality concerns.
 Additionally, the breadth of strategies for using social media within the job search makes it hard to outline concrete rules regarding use.
-For example, social media can be used to improve communication with consumers, to help consumers find and maintain employment, or to develop an agency social media presence for sharing updates and upcoming events with consumers.
+For example, social media can be used to improve communication with consumers, to help find and maintain employment, or to develop an agency social media presence for sharing updates and upcoming events with consumers.

 The Commission on Rehabilitation Counselor Certification (CRCC) Code of professional ethics (2017) includes guidelines for social media use.
 These guidelines include:

 - A distinct separation of professional and personal pages and profiles

 - Acknowledging that information posted on social media sites can be easily shared and become permanent part of the public domain